LowSkillDeveloper/WiFiPasswordSearcher/README.md

 - Added a local database search button next to the search button in the online 3wifi database
   - Added a primary button switch, now the local DB search button can be made primary.
 - Added the ability to download wpspin.html to the phone
+- Added caching of wps pin code data from the 3wifi server (reduces the load on the server and makes offline re-viewing available)

 ## Updated Features:
 - Offline mode button.